Top 10 Deck Styles and How to Choose the Right One for Your Home

 • Adds architectural interest and visual appeal

-• Can follow the natural contours of your property
+• Follows the natural contours of your property

 Cons:

-Ideal for: Homes with sloped yards in areas like Fairfield Glade or the hilly sections of Knoxville, where creating outdoor living zones is desirable.
+Ideal for: Homes with sloped yards in areas like Fairfield Glade, Knoxville, and the Cumberland Plateau where tiered outdoor living zones make the most of the terrain.

 3. Wraparound Deck

-Similar to a wraparound porch, these decks extend around two or more sides of your home, creating a continuous outdoor path and maximizing usable space.
+Wraparound decks extend around two or more sides of your home.
+They create a continuous outdoor path and maximize usable outdoor space.

 Pros:

-• Provides multiple vantage points and access to different areas of your yard
+• Provides multiple vantage points and yard access

 • Creates a cohesive outdoor space that unifies your home's exterior

-• Offers sun and shade options throughout the day
+• Offers both sun and shade options throughout the day

 Cons:

-Ideal for: Larger homes in rural areas of Sparta, Jamestown, or Livingston where space permits and homeowners want to take advantage of panoramic views or create multiple outdoor entertainment zones.
+Ideal for: Larger homes in rural areas of Sparta, Jamestown, or Livingston where space is available and panoramic views or multiple entertainment zones are a priority.

 4. Raised Deck

-Built for homes with elevated first floors or on sloped terrain, raised decks sit several feet above ground level and always require railings and stairs.
+Raised decks are built for homes with elevated first floors or on sloped terrain.
+They sit several feet above ground and always require railings and stairs.
 The International Residential Code requires guardrails on any deck more than 30 inches above grade.

 Pros:

-• Creates usable outdoor space where the natural terrain might otherwise prevent it
+• Creates usable outdoor space where terrain would otherwise prevent it

-• Provides potential for storage or additional living space underneath
+• Provides potential storage space underneath the deck

-• Adds dramatic visual impact to your home's exterior
+• Adds dramatic visual impact to the home exterior

 Cons: